Frequently Asked Questions

 Does the device work on Solaris and FreeBSD?

 There are no plans to support this device on any version of Unix or any of the BSD variants.
-If somebody needs this then it would be quite easy for them to port the libusb-0.1 demo to another Linux-like operating system although it would not be supported by us.

 The LiveCD doesn't work on my old Mac!